Confidentiality at Mayo Clinic

 - Security, which focuses on the protection of data and people

-Mayo Clinic has more than 100 policies in place to guide Mayo staff members regarding confidentiality and privacy issues.
-For questions about confidentiality issues at Mayo Clinic, contact the Office of Patient Affairs at 507-284-4988.
+Mayo Clinic has policies in place to guide Mayo staff members regarding confidentiality and privacy issues.
+For questions about confidentiality issues at Mayo Clinic, contact the Office of Patient Experience at 507-284-4988.